 GxP training is mandatory for all employees in its scope of validity.
 Requests for postponement or exchange of dates must be discussed with the trainer after consultation with the Line Manager.
 If a training session cannot be attended due to illness or other unavoidable reasons, the employee must contact the trainer immediately upon return so that the necessary follow-up training can be scheduled.

-In any case, the < must be informed, and it must be ensured by the Line Manager that the employee takes note of any necessary changes to the relevant documents before resuming work.
+In any case, the e.g., Training QA Specialist must be informed, and it must be ensured by the Line Manager that the employee takes note of any necessary changes to the relevant documents before resuming work.

 Training courses not passed